chrisjackson-pellicle/PAV/README.md

 - **For `pav annotate_and_check`**: all samples must be present in the metadata file
 - **For `pav check`**: metadata is optional - if not provided, samples will be processed without metadata
 - Samples marked as `linear` will **not be relinearised** at the `--linearise_gene` position, preserving their original linear structure
+- **GenBank topology correction**: Chloë always outputs "circular" in GenBank LOCUS lines, but `pav annotate_and_check` automatically corrects this to match the `linear_or_circular` value from the metadata file

 ## Intergenic regions reports